Does My Building Need an Oregon BPS Energy Audit?

 Agricultural buildings used for farming operations may be exempt under certain conditions, though climate-controlled agricultural facilities typically must comply.

-Certain government properties owned by federal or tribal authorities may fall under different regulatory frameworks, though most buildings still require participation.
+Certain federal and tribal properties may fall under different regulatory frameworks, though most buildings still require participation.

 How to Determine Your Compliance Status

 Step 1: Verify Building Size Check your property’s documented square footage.
-This should be available from property records, architectural plans, or your county assessor’s office.
+This should be available from property records, architectural plans, tax records, or your county assessor’s office.
 The measurement used for BPS compliance is the building’s total conditioned floor area—the area that is heated, cooled, or otherwise conditioned.
+Exclude unheated garages, unconditioned storage, and open patios.

 Step 2: Confirm Oregon Location Verify that your property is physically located within Oregon state boundaries.
-Check your address against a map or property record to be certain.
+Check your address against ODOE’s Building Performance Standards registry.

 Step 3: Check Your Building Type Review whether your building type falls within the categories covered by the BPS.
-As noted, nearly all building types are covered, so this is rarely a limiting factor.
+As noted above, nearly all building types are covered, so this is rarely a limiting factor.

 Step 4: Determine Your Compliance Tier Once you’ve confirmed you meet the basic requirements, your building will fall into either Tier 1 (deadline 2028) or Tier 2 (deadline 2030).
 Tier classification is typically based on building size and energy intensity.
-Larger buildings generally fall into Tier 1, but your classification will be determined by ODOE based on benchmarking data.
+Larger buildings generally fall into Tier 1.
+Your tier will be determined by ODOE based on benchmarking data.
+Verify your tier through ODOE’s registry.

 What If My Building Just Barely Qualifies?